Geoalert/urban-mapping/README.md

 |286|[Smolensk region, Russia](https://minio.aeronetlab.space/public/datasets/urban_mapping/smolensk_region_286.zip)| No | Polygons | 378,930| GeoPackage, GeoJSON | 80Mb |

 ## Mapping contribution
-The data is used for Emergency Mapping response like in [Irkutsk region, Russia, that was heavily flooded in summer 2019](https://geoalert.github.io/Irkutsk-flood/) - so we will appreciate any related contribution and data requests.
+We also use our data for Emergency Mapping as in [Irkutsk region, Russia, that was heavily flooded in the summer 2019](https://geoalert.github.io/Irkutsk-flood/) - so we appreciate any related contribution and/or data requests.

-Please check for the [issues](https://github.com/Geoalert/urban-mapping/issues) or contact us directly by [hello@geoalert.io](mailto:hello@geoalert.io)
+Please check for the [issues](https://github.com/Geoalert/urban-mapping/issues) or contact us directly at [hello@geoalert.io](mailto:hello@geoalert.io)

 ## Classification
-Here is the generalized classification of buildings by most confident types we propose in the datasets.
-This can be extended to more classes.
+Here is the generalized classification of buildings.
+We are working to include more classes and improve the accuracy.

 <table>
   <tr>
    <td><strong>ID</strong>
    </td>
-   <td><strong>CLass name</strong>
+   <td><strong>Class name</strong>
    </td>
    <td><strong>Description</strong>
    </td>